-If you learn the difference between healthy and unhealthy guilt, you can handle bad guilt better.
+Learn the difference between healthy and unhealthy guilt, and you will handle

 Getting rid of unhealthy emotions requires a change in the basic conditions. «I’m just like that,» some claim.
 If you bother yourself with a bad conscience for no reason, it is the opposite of what you should do.
 That kind of behavior keeps you down.
 Chronic guilt prevents you from being you, or becoming who you really should be.
 It puts a lid on your being.
 Bad conscience is as much you as a cancerous tumor is the cancerous one.

 Most people know deep down that they are not bad people.
 Still, we pepper ourselves with a guilty conscience.
 What is driving this?

 Some people put it this way: “I fill my brain with the self-torture of things that are unimportant.

 «I am strict with myself, and it is difficult to do anything about it. «